-This bill aims to enhance the integrity of elections in Alaska by imposing new requirements on groups supporting or opposing candidates or ballot propositions.
-It mandates that these groups maintain a physical address within the state and establishes that they must register with the Alaska Public Offices Commission.
-Additionally, the bill amends campaign contribution limits for individuals and groups, increasing the maximum contributions allowed per election cycle while also directing the Commission to adjust these limits every decade starting in 2031 based on the Consumer Price Index.
+This bill aims to enhance the integrity of elections in Alaska by imposing new requirements on groups that support or oppose candidates or ballot propositions.
+It mandates that these groups maintain a physical address within the state and register with the Alaska Public Offices Commission.
+Additionally, the bill amends campaign contribution limits for individuals, groups, and nongroup entities, increasing the maximum contributions allowed per election cycle.
+For instance, individuals can now contribute up to $2,000 to candidates and $5,000 to political parties each election cycle, while groups can contribute up to $4,000 to candidates and $5,000 to other groups or political parties.

 Statutes affected: